Hawaii Big Island Trip Overview

 - Earn up to 20 hours of community service focused on marine conservation

-- Visit Hawaii Volcanoes National Park and watch an active volcano glow in the evening
+- Visit Hawaii Volcanoes National Park and hike through a lava tube

 - Snorkel with manta rays at night